 FAFSA Corrections

 You can go back into your electronic application to make a correction, update, or an adjustment.
 You can make some corrections and updates on your own.
 However, if you need an adjustment you will need the help of your Financial Aid Office.
+If there is a mistake that you aren't given an option to fix, you need to contact your financial aid office for assistance.

-Common types of FAFSA correction:
+Common types of FAFSA corrections:

 - Updating an email address, mailing address, or other contact information